 All sessions will be listed by date and time, or can be searched by session name, speaker, and/or date.
 A completed evaluation is required per attended session in order to receive a CME verification of attendance form.

-- Saturday sessions – maximum 8 CME credits
+- Friday, April 27 sessions – 8 CME credits

-- Describe the different approaches to hysterectomy including robotic vs. laparoscopic.
+- Describe the different approaches to substance abuse management in obstetrics and gynecology

-- Describe strategies for use of cosmetic gynecology.
+- Describe the strategies for the treatment of abnormal uterine bleeding

-Attendees can use their badge numbers (also the meeting registration number) and last name as your password to log in and download course material.
+Attendees will be able to use their badge numbers (also the meeting registration number) and last name as your password to log in and download course material before the start of the meeting.
 Downloading course material provides attendees with flexibility and expanded access to course material.
-Note: the only available printed syllabi will be for all 6 hour courses.
+Note: The only available printed syllabi will be for all 6 hour courses.